pyeventsourcing/esdbclient/README.md

 name of a "group" of consumers of the subscription.

-This method takes an optional `from_end` argument, which can be used to specify that reading from the subscription should only yield events that were recorded after the subscription was created.
+This method takes an optional `from_end` argument, which can be used to specify that the group of consumers of the subscription should only receive events that were recorded after the subscription was created.

-This method takes an optional `position` argument, which can be used to specify that reading from the subscription should only yield events from this commit position inclusively.
+This method takes an optional `commit_position` argument, which can be used to specify a commit position from which the group of consumers of the subscription should receive events.
+Please note, the recorded event at the specified commit position MAY be included in the recorded events received by the group of consumers.

-If neither `from_end` or `position` are specified, reading from the subscription will yield all recorded events in the order they were recorded.
+If neither `from_end` or `position` are specified, the group of consumers of the subscription will receive all recorded events.

+The method `create_subscription()` does not return a value, because recorded events are obtained by the group of consumers of the subscription using the `read_subscription()` method.

+In the example below, a persistent subscription is created.

 ```python
 # Create a persistent subscription.